 Ethical animal testing

-AkzoNobel does not carry out animal research on finished products such as coatings, paints, or chemical mixtures, except in those exceptional cases where it is required by government regulations.
+AkzoNobel does not carry out animal testing on its finished paints and coatings products, except in those exceptional cases where it is required by government regulations.

 Sustainable cities and communities are one of the Sustainable Development Goals SDG’s), developed and introduced by the United Nations in 2015 as a blueprint for achieving a better and more sustainable future.